rackerlabs/rackspace-how-to/content/cloud-servers/install-epel-and-additional-repositories-on-centos-and-red-hat.md

 the official CentOS or Red Hat repositories.

 Instructions are also included for installing the [IUS Community Project](https://ius.io/).
-Whereas EPEL provides only software that is *not* in the official CentOS and Red Hat official repositories, IUS provides newer versions of software (like MySQL and PHP) that exist in the official repositories.
+Whereas EPEL provides only software that is *not* in the official CentOS and Red Hat repositories, IUS provides newer versions of software (like MySQL and PHP) that exist in the official repositories.

 **Note:** Exercise caution when using any third-party repository.
 If you have a managed support agreement, contact your provider before following